 Your Kids Camp Counselor Will Be the Biggest Influencing Factor of the Whole Experience at Kids Summer Camps.

-These Important Questions Will Help You Find Trust In Your Kids Summer Camps:
+These Important Questions Will Help You Trust Your Kids Summer Camps:

 Is The Camp ACA Accredited?

 The American Camp Association is the largest and foremost authority on ensuring that a camp is a safe and quality experience for your kids.
 There are around 2,400 camps in their Overnight Camping database.

 The ACA maintains a rigorous set of expectations for camps to comply with that includes health, food, program delivery, medical, and staffing standards.

 They also work very closely with the American Academy of Pediatrics and the American Red Cross to ensure that proper standards are maintained across all areas of camp management.